rgitrepo/kubernetes-beginner-to-pro/docs/day6/ingress-and-ingress-controller.md

-Certainly!
-Here’s the updated tutorial with the full Ingress vs. Ingress Controller details included:
+Here’s the updated tutorial with the requested examples, including path-based, domain-based, and geolocation-based routing with comments in the YAML files:

 ---